sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>elfutils-libelf</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Library to read and write ELF files
+Short desc    : Library to read and write ELF files
 URL          : http://elfutils.org/
-Лицензия     : GPLv2+ or LGPLv3+
+License      : GPLv2+ or LGPLv3+
-Описание     : The elfutils-libelf package provides a DSO which allows reading and
+Descript     : The elfutils-libelf package provides a DSO which allows reading and
              : writing ELF files on a high level.
 Third party programs depend on
              : this package to read internals of ELF files.
 The programs of the
              : elfutils package use it also to generate new ELF files.